 Philippines clinical trials

 Currently, a total of 990 clinical trials have been registered in the Philippines with 154 ongoing trials in major therapeutic areas like

 - Vascular disease and

-- To conduct clinical trials in Philippines that involve the recruitment of Filipinos as volunteer subjects, FDA (Food and Drug Administration, Philippines) approval is mandatory.
+- To conduct clinical trials in the Philippines that involve the recruitment of Filipinos as volunteer subjects, the FDA (Food and Drug Administration, Philippines) approval is mandatory.

-- FDA conform to the highest ethical and technical standards of clinical research, The final approval by FDA to conduct trial will be based on review Institutional / Ethical review Board (IRB/ERB)
+- FDA conform to the highest ethical and technical standards of clinical research, The final approval by FDA to conduct trial will be based on review Institutional Review Board/Ethical Review Board (IRB/ERB)

-- Applications approved by FDA are forwarded to Institutional/Ethical review board.
+- Applications approved by the FDA are forwarded to the Institutional/Ethical review board.